developerfromjokela/resursbank-magento2-core/README.md

 * Discount items are now handled on product level and each discount percentage is assigned too a separate row.
 * Revamped product tax calculations to support more.

+#### 1.7.0

+* Added saftey checks, ensuring code doesn't execute when not applicable to the payment method applied on an order.